5 Meaningful Ways Companies Are Supporting Their LGBTQ+ Employees This Pride

 June 22, 2020

 This time last year, many companies were taking to the streets with their employees to participate in Pride parades.
-But while health and safety concerns have led to the cancellation of most public Pride celebrations this year, this has given companies an opportunity to celebrate their employees in new and meaningful ways.
+But while health and safety concerns have led to the cancellation of most public Pride Month celebrations this year, this has given companies an opportunity to celebrate and support their LGBTQ+ employees in new and meaningful ways.

 At a time when people around the world are protesting racial inequality and standing up for transgender rights, it’s important to remember that Pride is about more than a parade.
 Pride Month is celebrated in June in many countries to mark the 1969 Stonewall uprising in New York City, in which trans women of color played a pivotal role in protesting police misconduct and fighting for LGBTQ+ rights.